HimanshuSolo2005/Muichiro-Nexus/README.md

 - [x] Integrate Noto Sans JP font for headings
 - [x] Design Home Page UI
 - [x] Auth done using Clerk
-- [ ] Next Target - Supabase Integration
+- [x] Done Supabase Database Setup for upcoming Users and Files on website
-- [ ] Still I need to figure out to use either supabase or blob 😮‍💨
+- [ ] Decided to go with Supabase's Bucket Integration and User Synchronization with Clerk - which I have to figure out.
 - [ ] Add cloud storage integration
 - [ ] Implement AI features
 - [ ] Test responsiveness on mobile and desktop